MicrosoftDocs/dynamics-365-unified-operations-public/retail/dev-itpro/retail-store-scale-unit-configuration-installation.md

 Before you run the Retail Store Scale Unit installer, make sure that the following requirements are met:

-- The installer requires that the Microsoft .NET Framework version 4.5.1 be installed on the system.
+- The installer requires that Microsoft .NET Framework version 4.5.1 be installed on the system.
 - The installer installs the Retail Store Scale Unit components only on the following operating systems.
-Before you install any component, you must update the operating system with all service packs and updates that are available for it.
+(Before you install any component, you must update the operating system with all service packs and updates that are available for it.)

     - Windows 7 Professional, Enterprise, or Ultimate edition (both x86 and x64 architectures).
 Home edition and Embedded edition aren’t supported.
     - Windows 8.1 Update 1 Pro or Enterprise edition (both x86 and x64 architectures).
 Standard edition isn’t supported.